fourctv/FourDRESTApi/README.md

 - [Special Database Fields](#special-database-fields)

 ## Installation Instructions
-This is a 4D V16 Component, so it must be installed on a 4D V16 compatible database structure.

 If you do not have a script set in your **[On Web Authentication](https://github.com/fourctv/FourDRESTApi/blob/master/Samples/On%20Web%20Authentication.txt)** database method you'll have to add one that contains at least the following code, calling the component's method **RESTOWA**: